burgerbuds/swiff/README.md

 # Swiff

-Swiff simplifies common staging server tasks when developing an app or website.
+Swiff saves you time with common SSH tasks during the development of websites/apps:

+🚀 **File uploads**<br>
+Upload and sync files to remote folders via SSH

-📥 **File downloading**<br>
+📥 **File downloads**<br>
-Download fresh remote files from specific folders
+Download fresh files from remote folders via SSH

-🚀 **File pushing**<br>
-Upload and sync specific folders with a remote server

 💫 **Local database updates**<br>
-Refresh your website database with a remote database
+Quick replacement of your project database with the remote

-💻 **Quick remote terminal**<br>
+💻 **Remote terminal connection**<br>
-Launch a remote terminal session into the remote app folder.<br>
+Launch a SSH session directly into the remote site/app folder
-Start the remote session with: `swiff --ssh`

 🎩 **Local composer.json/lock updates**<br>
-Refresh your composer files with the latest updates from the remote<br>
+Refresh your composer files with the latest updates from the remote
-(helps with Craft CMS development)<br>
-Download the remote composer files with: `swiff --composer`

 ## Getting started

-1. Install swiff globally with npm:<br>
+1. Install Swiff globally with NPM:<br>
 `npm install --global swiff`

-2. Then type `swiff` within a project folder to start the task interface
+2. Type `swiff` within a project folder to start the task interface

-Type `swiff --help` to see a complete list of flags you can pass to Swiff.
+Type `swiff --help` for a list of flags for your 'once off' tasks.

 ## Additional features